Pediatric hemorrhagic stroke

 A hemorrhagic stroke is bleeding in the brain that results from a burst blood vessel.
 Strokes are rare in children, but when they happen, immediate medical attention is critical.

-What is a Pediatric Hemorrhagic Stroke?
+What is a pediatric hemorrhagic stroke?

 A hemorrhagic stroke happens when a blood vessel in the brain bursts and floods the area with blood.
 The bleeding creates pressure on nearby brain tissue.